-Rangers chief Roberston to leave in summer
+Rangers chief Robertson to leave in summer

 But fans have grown frustrated after Celtic immediately won back the league title last term, while Ange Postecoglou's side are 13 points clear and on course for an 11th title in 12 seasons and a potential treble.

-As a result, Robertson and others have been the target of some fan protests this season.
+As a result, Robertson and former sporting director Ross Wilson have been the target of some fan protests this season.

-Sporting director Ross Wilson has already left for Nottingham Forest, and Robertson's departure is the latest change at executive level.
+Wilson has already left for Nottingham Forest, and Robertson's departure is the latest change at executive level, with Park also being replaced as chairman by Bennett.

 Bennett added: "In thanking Stewart for his tireless work and commitment to the club over the past eight years, the board and I wish him every success in his new project.